For more information on Prefectural Advisors (PA), click here.

 Rich Becker – ALT PA

-Hello, my name is Rich and I’m from Colorado.
-I’ll be going into my third year as an ALT in August of 2016.
-I started working at four high schools in Soo City which were eventually consolidated into one.
-This year, I’m happy to say that I’ll be serving as a PA in Kagoshima City.
+Hello, my name is Rich, and I’m from Colorado.
+I’ll be going into my fifth year as an ALT in August of 2018.
+I initially lived in a town called Iwagawa, but I moved to Kagoshima City when I first became a PA in 2016.

-When im not shaking down leprechauns for their gold (quite a time-consuming endeavor, I must say) or out slaying dragons, I like to go to some of the lesser-traveled places in Kagoshima.
+When I’m not shaking down leprechauns for their gold (quite a time-consuming endeavor, I must say) or out slaying dragons, I like to go to some of the lesser-traveled spots in Kagoshima.
 One of my favorite places is Uchinoura, where I go to collect seashells.
+I also enjoy driving in the countryside and participating in many of Kyushu’s full and half marathons.

 One thing I love about Kagoshima is its people, who I find to be warm and helpful.
 No matter your Japanese level, there always seems to be someone who is interested in teaching you about Japan or learning about your country.
 I hope you enjoy your next year here; I wouldn’t be surprised if you decided to stay even longer!